declan-wu/4ww3-project1/README.md

 iii.
 It is a relatively new feature so it's possible that some browsers do not yet support it.
 This is mitigated by using the `<img>` tag inside of the `<picture>` tag so it will always be backwards compatible.

-# NEW FOR PART 2
-Nothing to add, all features implemented as requested.
-Same URL as above to see the website.